Leatherface: Influence

-The character has been referenced and made cameo appearances, in various entertainment mediums He is referenced several times in Bret Easton Ellis' novel American Psycho.
+The character has been referenced and made cameo appearances, in various entertainment mediums.
+He is referenced several times in Bret Easton Ellis' novel American Psycho.
 At one point, the novel's protagonist Patrick Bateman mistakenly refers to the character as "Featherhead".
 Bateman's murder of Christie with a chainsaw in both the novel and the film adaption can be seen as an homage to the character.
-A popular internet myth centered on the 2004 game Grand Theft Auto: San Andreas would claim that Leatherface could be found at a special location in the game.
+A popular internet myth centered on the 2004 game Grand Theft Auto: San Andreas has claimed that Leatherface could be found at a special location in the game.

 Leatherface has often been referenced or parodied in other films.
-Leatherface would first appear in the 1988 Merrie Melodies animated short The Night of the Living Duck, as one of the patrons of a nightclub catered to monsters in Daffy Duck's dream.
+Leatherface first appeared in the 1988 Merrie Melodies animated short The Night of the Living Duck, as one of the patrons of a nightclub catered to monsters in Daffy Duck's dream.
 In its 1988 sequel, Sleepaway Camp II: Unhappy Campers, the series' antagonist Angela Johnson dresses up in a Leatherface costume while murdering several people.
-The 1989 comedy film Transylvania Twist would feature a parody of Leatherface, alongside Jason and Freddy Krueger in the film's prologue where they all chase down and subsequently defeated by a young woman, remarking that they are "amateurs".
+The 1989 comedy film Transylvania Twist featured a parody of Leatherface, alongside Jason and Freddy Krueger in the film's prologue where they all chase down and are subsequently defeated by a young woman, remarking that they are "amateurs".
 The 2005 television movie Bloodsuckers depicts a clan of vampires called the "Leatherfaces", as an homage to the character.
-The title character in the 2005 film Andre the Butcher, was often be negatively compared to Leatherface due to his semblance to the character.
-A adult parody film released in 2008 titled The Texas Vibrator Massacre would feature a version of the character, who would use a gas-powered vibrator in place of his signature chainsaw.
+The title character in the 2005 film Andre the Butcher, was often negatively compared to Leatherface due to his semblance to the character.
+An adult parody film released in 2008 titled The Texas Vibrator Massacre features a version of the character, using a gas-powered vibrator in place of his signature chainsaw.
 In the 2009 horror comedy Stan Helsing, the character 'Pleatherface' was designed as a spoof of Leatherface, wielding a leaf blower instead of a chainsaw.

 Leatherface has also been referenced and parodied by several television shows.
-The stop motion animated television series Robot Chicken would include Leatherface in four of its comedy sketches.
-In episode nineteen, "That Hurts Me", Leatherface would be along several other horror film icons Jason, Ghostface, Freddy, Pinhead, and Michael Myers as they participate in the reality television show Big Brother.
+The stop motion animated television series Robot Chicken included Leatherface in four of its comedy sketches.
+In episode nineteen, "That Hurts Me", Leatherface was with several other horror film icons Jason, Ghostface, Freddy, Pinhead, and Michael Myers as they participated in the reality television show Big Brother.
 Leatherface later made a brief appearance as a background character in the episode "Botched Jewel Heist" in the sketch "Horror Friends Forever".
 In "Scoot to the Gute", Leatherface appears in the sketch "American Pickers Texas", where he is a guest star on the reality television show American Pickers.
-He would last appear in the episode "Jew No. 1 Opens a Treasure Chest", where he is briefly seen alongside Jason in the sketch "Jason's Terrible, Horrible, No Good Day".
+He last appeared in the episode "Jew No. 1 Opens a Treasure Chest", where he is briefly seen alongside Jason in the sketch "Jason's Terrible, Horrible, No Good Day".
 The South Park episodes "Imaginationland Episode II" and "III" features Leatherface among a vast assortment of other villains and monsters as an inhabitant of the "bad side" of Imaginationland, a world populated by fictional characters.